• How much do Greek and Latin online summer classes cost at Catholic University?

 • Can I transfer these credits back to my own college or university?

 The credits you earn in our program at Catholic University will be regular university credit hours.
 You will have a regular university transcript and the ability to send it anywhere you need to so that the courses can be evaluated for transfer.
 Please bear in mind, however, that how to transfer and count your credits is up to your own college or university.
 Most students benefit from asking their advisers about this ahead of time.
-The Department of Greek and Latin is happy to provide transcripts from previous versions of our courses upon email request: many colleges and universities like to see these before approving courses for transfer.
+The Department of Greek and Latin is happy to provide syllabi from previous versions of our courses upon email request: many colleges and universities like to see these before approving courses for transfer.

 • Can I take a course pass/fail?
 I do not need a grade for my purposes.